opendocsg/slw-judgments-backfill/2012_SGHC_52/report.md

 _Contempt of Court_ – _criminal and non-criminal contempt distinguished_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 71 of 2012 was allowed by the Court of Appeal on 17 January 2013.
-See [2013] SGCA 5.]
+See <span class="citation">[2013] SGCA 5</span>.]

 19 March 2012 Judgment reserved.